791E/dotfiles/README.md

 ### nvim
 - nvim
 - npm (to install pyright [LSP server for python], doesn't need to be installed if you don't care about python, but then I'd recommend removing everything that contains "pyright" from dotfiles/nvim/.config/nvim/lua/plugins/lsp-config.lua)
+- git (lazy.nvim and mason.nvim use git to install plugins / LSP servers)

 ### sddm
 - sddm

 ### yazi
 - yazi

+### zsh
+- zsh
+- git (to install antigen plugins)

 ## Known issues